-Marjolijn Dijkman (1978, NL), is based in Brussels (BE) and Saint Mihiel (FR), graduated from the free media department at the Gerrit Rietveld Academy in Amsterdam in 2001, finished a post graduate course at the Piet Zwart Institute in Rotterdam in 2003, was a researcher at the Jan van Eyck Academy in Maastricht in 2006 - 2007 and is a tutor at the MFA AKV / St. Joost in 's Hertogenbosch (NL) since 2009.
+Marjolijn Dijkman (1978, NL) lives and works in Brussels (BE) & Lorraine (FR), graduated from the free media department at the Gerrit Rietveld Academy in Amsterdam in 2001, the MFA Piet Zwart Institute in Rotterdam in 2003 and was a researcher at the Jan van Eyck Academy in Maastricht in 2006 - 2007.

 From 2023 - 2027, she will be a part of the artistic research cluster Deep Histories Fragile Memories as a Ph.D. candidate at LUCA - School of Arts Brussels / Leuven University under the supervision of Wendy Morris.

 I am a research-based and multi-disciplinary artist using film, photography, sculpture, and installation.
 My practice focuses on the points where culture intersects with other fields of inquiry.
 The works themselves are speculative, partly based on facts and research, but often brought into the realm of the imagination.
 I work on multiyear process-based research projects, resulting in various works, discursive events, exhibitions, and publications embodying different parts of a larger story.